bobalicious/amoss/HTTPCALLOUTMOCKS.md

 ### `Amoss_HttpRequestVerifier`

-Particular to the HttpCalloutMock implementation is an interface specifically designed for testing HttpRequests.
+Particular to the `HttpCalloutMock` implementation is an interface specifically designed for testing `HttpRequests`.

 It is defined in the same way as the `Amoss_ValueVerifier` other than the fact that the `verify` method is defined as receiving an `HttpRequest` object.
 This makes the implementation a little simpler.

 ## Custom handlers - `handledBy( handler )`

 Similar to the verification scenraio, it is possible that the response to the call cannot be generated by Amoss's methods.
 For example, if you require the `HttpResponse` to be built using some data from the `HttpRequest`.
-Generally this is only required if you have a series of callouts that you need to mock and absolutely require a sequence of data that makes sense.
+Generally this is only required if you have a series of callouts that you need to mock and absolutely require a sequence of data that links together.

 If that's the case, it is possible to inject an object that implements one of the method handler interfaces.